-The music of composer Grace Ann Lee (b.
-1996) is based on everyday sounds, imageries, and experiences like raindrops, refracting light, and traffic jams, recreated into dynamic and emotive soundscapes.
+“…writes music based on everyday sounds, imageries, and experiences like raindrops, refracting light, and traffic jams, recreated into dynamic and emotive soundscapes.”

-Originally from Seoul, South Korea, Grace Ann holds a BM from Indiana University, a MM from Rice University where she was a Brown Fellow, and is currently pursuing a DMA in Composition at the University of Michigan.
-Her teachers include Evan Chambers, Kristin Kuster, Erik Santos, Pierre Jalbert, Karim Al-Zand, Shi-Hui Chen, P.Q.
+Originally from Seoul, South Korea, Grace Ann holds a BM from Indiana University, a MM from Rice University where she was a Brown Fellow, and is currently a doctoral candidate at the University of Michigan.
+Her teachers include Michael Daugherty, Evan Chambers, Kristin Kuster, Erik Santos, Pierre Jalbert, Karim Al-Zand, Shi-Hui Chen, P.Q.
 Phan, David Dzubay, Aaron Travers, Sven-David Sandström, Claude Baker, Don Freund, and Stephen Shewan.

 Grace Ann currently resides in Ann Arbor, MI.